Custom Merger and Acquisition Business Plans

-In any merger or acquisition, the combined companies expect to produce net cash flow and financial returns greater than the sum of the individual companies.
-The two companies complement each other’s strengths and compensate for weaknesses.
-Available synergies are the motivation for a combination.
+Available synergies are the reason for a combination.
 The value of the synergies determines the price of the merger or acquisition.

-From the start, management needs to focus on how an acquisition will create synergies.
-Properly crafted measurable objectives optimize the likelihood of a successful transaction and minimize wasted effort.
+Setting clear objectives from the start focuses management on how an acquisition can create synergies.
+This approach improves the likelihood of a successful transaction while minimizing wasted effort.
 Common objectives for pursuing mergers and acquisitions include:

 Rationalizing administrative functions is often a basis for combining companies.
 Headquarter costs are targeted for reduction.